Contact us: www.drexel.com/corporate/contact.aspx

 What does the RN-BSN clinical requirement entail?

 Drexel's RN-BSN program has a course, NURS 375- Nurses Building a Healthy Community, which requires a clinical component to be completed offline.
-Students must complete a total of 40 hours of clinical time on-site plus any online coursework associated with the field experience.
-This is a Public Health Nursing course; therefore, a hospital setting is not an appropriate setting.
-Examples of acceptable sites include: Public Health Department, school-based clinics, Head Start, parish nursing, etc. For more information on the clinical portion of this program, please visit the RN-BSN Clinical Information and Resource Center Site.
+Students must complete a total of 6 hours of clinical time on-site plus any online coursework associated with the field experience.
+This is a Public Health Nursing course; therefore, a hospital setting is not appropriate.
+Examples of acceptable sites include: Public Health Department, school-based clinics, Head Start, parish nursing, etc. For more information, please visit the RN-BSN Resource Center.

 Students will also take a second clinical course, NURS 465 - Senior Thesis in Nursing.

 The time to complete the RN-BSN program depends on how many courses the student transfers in and how many courses they take per quarter.
 Generally, students take 1-2 courses per quarter because of family and work commitments.
 Students may take as few or as many courses as they want per term.

 Based on student feedback, we have found that generally students spend about 6-9 hours per week on online coursework, readings, and exams.